All quality engineers and compliance managers face the need to correct some part of their process or quality management system from time to time.

 Of course, it is possible to go about this work in a number of ways.
 Generally, CAPA requires expertise from a range of people within an organization to come up with a working, corrective and preventative action.

 What does it do and what advantages will such workflow software offer your quality assurance teams?

-Continuous Improvement in CAPA Quality
+1. Continuous improvement in CAPA quality

-Make the improvements last
+Make the improvements last!

-Reduce risks and admin tasks
+2. Reduce risks and admin tasks

-Collaborate effectively with all your office and on-site teams
+3. Collaborate effectively with all your office and on-site teams

-Reliable reporting and tracking
+3. Reliable reporting and tracking

-In addition, digital business process automation software that offers quality management also allows you to inspect quality performance analytics.
+In addition, business process automation software that offers quality management also allows you to inspect quality performance analytics.

 As such, establishing the root cause of corrective action is only one part of what digital quality management software offers.